Xilinx/chipscopy/2021.1/_sources/chipscopy_installation.rst.txt

 To install a dedicated Python, one that was not shipped as part of Vivado, navigate to:
 `<https://www.python.org/downloads/>`_.
 ChipScoPy requires Python 3.8 or newer.

-Windows 10 (v1909) users may opt to install a dedicated Python through the Microsoft Store.
-Simply search for Python and select the language version you want to install.
-At this time Python 3.8 offers the most stability and usability.
+Windows 10 (v1909) users can install python through the Microsoft Store by searching for Python and selecting the language version you want to install.
+At this time, Python 3.8 offers the most stability and usability.
 Python 3.9 has not been tested with ChipScoPy.

 Download and install Python.
 When it asks if you want to update the ``PATH`` variable, it's highly recommended you take that action.
 Once you have Python installed, you may use the setup script in